akashshah59/impact-of-covid-on-politics/README.md

     are talking about the same topic , while ​ **#WashYourHands and #SocialDistance** can be another topic.
 3. While building the graph we take care of the following:
-    a.
-Put in only necessary information and properties
+    - Put in only necessary information and properties
-    b.
-Pre process text using the ​ **text2emotion​** package to extract emotions related to the tweets.
+    - Pre process text using the ​ **text2emotion​** package to extract emotions related to the tweets.
-    c.
-Make sure that ​ **replies , retweets and quotes​** are captured and treated in a similar fashion, since we consider each of these to be a form of activity.
+    - Make sure that ​ **replies , retweets and quotes​** are captured and treated in a similar fashion, since we consider each of these to be a form of activity.
 Each of these should form an edge.
-    d.
-If a tweet is a retweet, we make sure to build an edge to the relevant topic.
+    - If a tweet is a retweet, we make sure to build an edge to the relevant topic.
        This makes it easier to analyze the activity around a particular topic over time, irrespective of it being a retweet or an actual tweet.
-    e.
-Carefully capture the ​ **created_at​** attribute of a tweet, since we want to effectively query this attribute.
+    - Carefully capture the ​ **created_at​** attribute of a tweet, since we want to effectively query this attribute.
 4. We define a reasonable enough time interval - say 1 day in the twitter world.
 For each time interval we calculate the number of edges over time.
 We pick the topics that are very highly talked about, i.e